adeel-ahmad-awan/SymbolTracker/README.md

 The project includes a suite of automated tests to ensure its functionality.
 To run the tests, follow these steps:

 1. Make sure the project dependencies are installed:
+2. Add testing Database credentials in `.env.test`
-2. Run the tests using the following command:
+3. Run the tests using the following command:
 `symfony php bin/phpunit`

 The tests will be executed, and the results will be displayed in the terminal.